OliWenman/geant4tomosim/README.md

 g4ts.setup_visualization(str path, str filename)
 ```

 If you want to visualize the geometry and events of your simulation, use this function to output a .heprep file to later use in HepRApp.
+It will automatically create a folder to save all the data in.
+Note there might be trouble displaying some boolean solids http://hypernews.slac.stanford.edu/HyperNews/geant4/get/geometry/1522.html

 WARNING: don't use with more than 500 pixels for your absorption detector to visualize or use more than 1,000 particles as will crash HepRApp.